wmaciejak/aws-lambda-boilerplate/README.md

 Currently, we have few Terraform files:
 1. `main.tf`      - localstack provider configuration.
-2. `resources.tf` - resource definitions such as API Gateway, Lambda, etc.
+2. `resources.tf` - resource definitions such as DynamoDB, Lambda, etc.
 3. `outputs.tf`   - This file describes output of Terraform execution.
-It might be useful to add new routes to this output when adding new functions.
 4. `variables.tf` - definitions of global variables available in templates

+## Testing

+Lambda functions are easily testable.
+To create tests for particular function we have to create tests in `specs` directory.
+To run tests just go to the `specs` directory and execute command `rspec lambda1_spec.rb`.

+Remember that in testing environment we don't have fully functional and repeatable routing environment so we have to mock all invocations of particular function.
 ### Guides

+If in guides you will find prefix `[Root Service]` it means that you have to setup this part inside [Root Service](https://github.com/systems-engineering/sec-hub-root-service).

 1. [How to add new lambda function and integrate it with API Gateway](examples/new_endpoint.md)
 2. [How lambda argument - `event` may looks like](examples/sample_event.json)